lite-xl/lite-xl/README.md

 bash build-packages.sh <arch>
 ```

-The script will run Meson and create two .zip files, one for the portable version, and
+The script will run Meson and create a zip file with the application or, for linux, a tar compressed archive.
-another one for the Unix-like version.
-Lite XL can be easily installed by unpacking one
-of these .zip archives in some directory of your choice.
+Lite XL can be easily installed by unpacking the archive in any directory of your choice.

+On Windows two packages will be created, one called "portable" using the "data" folder next to the executable and
+the other one using a unix-like file layout.
+Both packages works correctly.
+The one with unix-like file layout
+is meant for people using a unix-like shell and the command line.

 Please note that there aren't any hard-coded directories in the executable, so that the
 package can be extracted and used in any directory.

-Note that the Unix-like package can also work on Windows.

-Please note that while compiling Lite XL on macOS should work, macOS is not officially supported.
+Mac OS X is fully supported and a notarized app disk image is provided in the release page.
+In addition the application can be compiled using the generic
+instructions given above.

 ## Contributing
 Any additional functionality that can be added through a plugin should be done